lbastigk/Nebulite/doc/Commands.md

 Removes a time lock.
 Time can only progress if no locks are present.

-Usage: time unlock <lock_name>
+Usage: time unlock <lockName>

-<lock_name> : Name of the lock to remove.
+<lockName> : Name of the lock to remove.
 Must match an existing lock.
 ```

 #### `view`